MyScript/interactive-ink-examples-wpf/README.md

 ## Getting started

 ### Prerequisites
-This getting started section has been tested with Visual Studio 2015 and Visual Studio 2017.
+This getting started section has been tested with Visual Studio 2017.

 ### Installation